filland/rsschool-cv/cv.md

 * todo list:
   * backend: API written in Java using Spring Boot
   * frontend: SPA written in JS using React (reactjs, react redux, react router, react thunk)

+### Education:
+    BNTU, IE faculty, Electronic Engineer

+### English:
+    Passed courses about 3 years ago.
+Have been using English on a daily basis since 2018